mxagar/sql_fundamentals_datacamp/SQL_Guide.md

     Select PostgreSQL on left panel > Databases
         Right click: create: dvdrental
             New database appears on left panel
+            Now, we can populate that database
+                - restoring it from a file
+                - inserting tables and rows manually
+                - importing CSVs
+                - ...
         Right click on dvdrental DB > Restore...
             Path to dvdrental.tar
             Options/data-object